 - 93.9% of students are Socioeconomically Disadvantaged according to the California Department of Education

 The importance of STEM education to fuel the US economy is well documented, as are the inequalities of STEM education between affluent and low-income students (source: US Dept of Education).
 For example, in the Palo Alto Unified School District, parents donate approximately $150,000 a year to fund additional science programs run by the JMZ in elementary schools within their district.
 However, this is not the case in the neighboring Ravenswood City School District and EPACS.
 Our Science Outreach Program helps address this inequality by funding a similar science education curriculum in Ravenswood schools and EPACS.

 The JMZ specializes in early-science education and hands-on learning experiences and exploration.
 All of the JMZ Science Outreach lessons reflect the California school curriculum and provide direct experiences with materials, objects, and phenomena to encourage personal understanding.
 The hands-on nature of the science classes results in the children retaining knowledge, relating science concepts to environments outside the classroom and creating a love of science.
 The lessons range from a star lab to dissections.
 Click here for a fuller curriculum.

 JMZ Science Outreach Program lessons are facilitated by a team of highly skilled, experienced science teachers, many of whom have been with the JMZ for more than a decade.
 They have educational backgrounds in biology, chemistry, physics, engineering and design, ecology, child development, educational pedagogy, and museum public programming.

-Currently, the program serves all of the elementary schools in Ravenswood, and on average delivers approximately 500 STEM lessons per school year.
+Currently, the Friends brings the Science Outreach Program to all of the elementary schools in Ravenswood and EPACS, delivering on average approximately 500 STEM lessons per school year.
 This includes an educational field trip to the Baylands for third-grade students from all of the schools.